-Employees shall receive an attendance incentive for achieving perfect attendance in the work calendar year.
-Perfect attendance shall be no absences during the work calendar year.
-For the purpose of the incentive, an absence shall include, but not be limited to, the following: sick leave, personal leave, medical leave, leave of absence without pay, military leave, assault leave, jury duty, FMLA, workers' compensation.
-Vacation leave shall not be counted as absence in terms of the incentive.
+Classified employees shall receive an attendance incentive for achieving perfect attendance during each semester of the work calendar year.
+An employee shall be considered to have "perfect attendance" if they have no absences during the semester.
+The use of any leave day shall count against the employee's attendance.
+This includes, but is not limited to: sick leave, personal leave, medical leave, leave of absence without pay, military leave, assault leave, jury duty, FMLA, and workers' compensation.

-The financial incentive shall be tiered as follows:
+The financial incentive shall be tiered as follows per semester:

-- For employees working 212 days or more in their contract \$1,000.00 - For employees working less than 212 days in their contract - \$800.00 for employees working 6 or more hours per day - \$600.00 for employees working 4 or more hours per day but less than 6 hours per day - \$400.00 for employees working less than 4 hours per day
+- For employees working 212 days or more in their contract: - \$500.00 - For employees working less than 212 days in their contract: - \$400.00 for employees working 6 or more hours per day - \$300.00 for employees working 4 or more hours per day but less than 6 hours per day - \$200.00 for employees working less than 4 hours per day

-The attendance incentive shall be calculated based on attendance from July 1 - June 30.
-To be eligible for the incentive, an employee must be employed and working no later than August 31.
+The attendance incentive shall be calculated based on attendance in the first semester (July 1- December 31) and second semester (January 1-June 30).
+To be eligible for a semester incentive, an employee must be employed and actively working no later than August 31 for the first semester and January 31 for the second semester.
 The District may prorate the incentive based on participation if the total amount exceeds the budgeted allocation.
+This shall be payable in the last pay period in February and/or the last pay period in July following the perfect attendance semester.